-Investing in Asia isn’t always easy, and some countries love making things hard on foreign investors.
+Investing in Asia isn’t always easy.
+Some, but not all countries love making things difficult for foreign investors.

 Generally speaking, Asia’s emerging economies have immense growth potential and are open for business.
 Yet unreasonable levels of bureaucracy and corruption are still common in a few places.

-That shouldn’t stop you from buying stocks or real estate in Asia though.
-The region is home to over half of the global population, and can help diversify your assets unlike any other part of the world.
+That shouldn’t stop you from investing in Asia though.
+The region is home to over half of the global population and can help diversify your stock and real estate portfolio, unlike any other part of the world.

 Below are three of the easiest countries to be a foreign investor in Asia.
 We’ll judge them based on minimum entry price, ease of investment, economic growth prospects, and variety of options available to foreigners.